“Without reflection, we go blindly on our way, creating more unintended consequences, and failing to achieve anything useful.” – Margaret J. Wheatley

 1. Building Smart Teams Improves Team Collective Intelligence

 Teams are fundamental groupings of people to get the work done for an organization.
-In our Managing People and Team class, Professor Anita Woolley showed us that the collective intelligence of the team depends on three basic components:
+In our Managing People and Team class, Professor Anita Woolley showed us that the collective intelligence of a Smart Team depends on three basic components:

 - Right People: The team needs to have the right people in place.
 There needs to be the right number of people, a diverse set of perspectives, and a balance in expertise.